 Each year the school decides on an allocation of money for special educational needs (SEN).
 For all children on the school's SEN register the school itself is expected to meet the first £6000 of any resources and support required by each individual child.
-For those children with a Education, Health and Care Plan, spending above the £6000 may be claimed back from the local authority up to a limit set by the resources provided by the statement.
+For those children with a Statement of Special Educational Need or an Education, Health and Care Plan, spending above the £6000 may be claimed back from the local authority up to a limit set by the resources provided by the statement.
 In addition to this, these children also have access to free resources and support from external professionals such as Educational Psychologists for example.
-In-school resources and support are detailed in (Individual Provision Maps).
+In-school resources and support are detailed in Individual Education Plans (IEPs).
 These plans are individually tailored to each child on the SEN register and specify which resources will be used to support that child, how much support they will receive and whether any additional adult support will be used.